NavyaG-lab/Tech-writer/hausmeister/ops_how_to.md

 ## Removing bad data from Metapod

 If bad data has been committed to Metapod, there are some migrations that can be run to *retract* (the Datomic version of *deleting*) certain parts of a transaction, like the committed information about a dataset, attributes and more.

+The way to retract parts of a transaction:

-The way they work is similar: send a `POST` request with an empty body to an endpoint that starts `api/migrations/retract/:kind-of-stuff-you-want-to-retract/:id`.
+Send a `POST` request with an empty body to an endpoint that starts `api/migrations/retract/:kind-of-stuff-you-want-to-retract/:id`.
 The currently available things to be retracted are:

 * Attributes: via `api/migrations/retract/attribute/:attribute-id`, where `:attribute-id` is the `:attribute/id` of the attribute you want to remove.
 * Indexed attributes: via `api/migrations/retract/indexed-attribute/:indexed-attribute-id`, where `:indexed-attribute-id` is the `:indexed-attribute/id` of the indexed attribute you want to remove.